geekyutao/Image-Inpainting/README.md

 This repository is a paper list of image inpainting inspired by @1900zyh's repository [Awsome-Image-Inpainting](https://github.com/1900zyh/Awsome-Image-Inpainting).
 Please contact me (geekyutao@163.com) if you find an interesting paper that I've missed.
 I would greatly appreciate it : )

+I'm currently busy on some other projects.
+But I will update it as soon as possible！
 ## Traditional Methods
 Year|Proceeding|Title|Comment
 --|:--:|:--:|:--